bigabdoul/BlazorFormManager/WALK-THROUGH.md

 The `@ref` attribute acquires a reference to the rendered DOM element and stores it into the `manager` member variable below.

+The other components such as `<DemoHeader/>`, `<UserModelInputs/>`, and `<SubmitButton/>` will be explained in more detail a bit later when we create them.

-Usually, I separate the code from the UI elements by placing it in a "code-behind" class file.
-But for the sake of simplicity, below the above markup, copy and paste the following C# code block:
+Usually, when the code starts to get too long it's a good idea to separate it from the UI elements by placing it in a "code-behind" class file.
+But for the sake of simplicity, copy and paste the following C# code block below the above markup:

 ```C#
 @code {